tevaughan/modgraph/README.md

 - the orbit terminates in a node that maps to itself, or
 - the orbit enters a cycle consisting of two or more nodes.

-My project allows one to pick a modulus (33 in the graph rendered above) and then easily and quickly to see and to interact with a three-dimensional rendering of the graphs associated with that modulus.
+The `modgraph` program allows one to pick a modulus (33 in the graph rendered above) and then easily and quickly to see and to interact with a three-dimensional rendering of the graphs associated with that modulus.

 ## Beauty, Symmetry, and Simplicity

-The goal of my project is, for any modulus that one might pick, to produce something that is beautiful to behold.
-Thus the project might qualify as an effort at mathematical art.

 There seems to be beauty in symmetry.